Skateboarding in China: Business

 Vans is the No.1.
-Adidas is the new comer in China.
+Adidas is the newcomer in China.
 I still remember that on the first opening day of Vans at Fly, we sold RMB 50,000 of Vans.
 As a matter of fact, before Vans’ official launch in China, it was already superbly popular in Beijing.
 Converse was replaced by Vans as the symbol of cool.
 Nike successfully launched some limited editions that are more expensive…

+Vision Street Wear China in recent years have overtaken Vans in the core market, making impressive leaps towards national recognition.
+Vision Streetwear China's contribution to the core community is embraced by the community.
+VSW leaving a mark with its sponsored riders, events such as a unified Go Skateboarding Day with over 70 local skate shop partners involved, in 50 cities.
+VSW China is one of the only international brands to bring it's Chinese team riders to international tours.

 Han regards Nike Skateboarding's history in China as a major success story.
 Though not respected as a skate brand at the time they launched in the Chinese market in 2004, through sponsorships of successful Chinese skateboarders such as Che Lin and Zeng Guanhao as well as intense local marketing efforts, they won broad recognition in China. ʻAukai is well known too.

-The Biggest Skateboards Company is "Challenge Skateboards." and now they start their new company "FDskateboarding"（沸点滑板有限公司）to promote their domestic business.
-They have 11 skateboard (and skateboard related) brands: Symbolic Skateboards, Boiling Skateboards, Justice Skateboards, Black Knight Skateboards, Psychos Skateboards, Peer Trucks, Donuts Wheels, a Chinese skateboarding portals website:Chinaskateboards.cn & a printed magazine Whatsup skateboard magazine（Chinese）.
+The Biggest Skateboards Company is "Challenge Skateboards" and now they start their new company "FDskateboarding" (沸点滑板有限公司) to promote their domestic business.
+They have 11 skateboard (and skateboard related) brands: Symbolic Skateboards, Boiling Skateboards, Justice Skateboards, Black Knight Skateboards, Psychos Skateboards, Peer Trucks, Donuts Wheels, a Chinese skateboarding portals website and a printed magazine Whatsup skateboard magazine (Chinese).